dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 inferred type of the variable shall be `X`.
 However, such a variable shall be treated as immediately promoted to `X & T`.

-In the null safety release, local variables with no explicitly written type and no initializer are subject to further promotion based inference.
+Local variables with no explicitly written type and no initializer are subject to further promotion based inference.
 The variables under consideration here are those declared as `var x;`, `final x;`, `late var x;`, or `late final x;`.
 We refer to such variables as **untyped variables**.

 An **initializing assignment** is an assignment to an **untyped variable** when that variable is in the **definitely unassigned** state.
 Such an assignment on